What is Limestone?

 Limestone can also form very slowly over millions of years from the evaporation of water in caves.
 Stalactites and stalagmites which are limestone form in this way.

 The limestone in our first picture comes from Arizona.
 The second picture is fossilferous limestone from Indiana.
 Both photos are courtesy of Stan Celestian.
-They're clickable and redirect to the original non-compressed image.
+They're clickable and redirect to the original images.